 Academic agreement supports pathway for students from community college to higher degrees at the University

+Agreements like these are vital towards training the next generation of nurses, particularly with the country suffering through a nursing shortage following the pandemic.
 University of Phoenix has established community college education service agreements across the U.S.

-University of Phoenix has generous transfer policies and provides a supportive transfer pathway to all students, including students of community colleges.
+University of Phoenix has generous transfer policies and provides a supportive transfer pathway to all students, including students at community colleges.
 Prior eligible credits can cover up to 75% of a student’s bachelor’s degree.
 Additionally, Prior Learning Assessment (PLA) fees have been waived for students going forward; this assessment evaluates on-the-job training, workplace certifications, military service and experiences for college credit.
 It can help students save money and graduate faster.

 About University of Phoenix

 University of Phoenix is continually innovating to help working adults enhance their careers in a rapidly changing world.
-Flexible schedules, relevant courses, interactive learning, and Career Services for Life® help students more effectively pursue career and personal aspirations while balancing their busy lives.
+Flexible schedules, relevant courses, interactive learning, and Career Services for Life® commitment help students more effectively pursue career and personal aspirations while balancing their busy lives.
 For more information, visit phoenix.edu.

-About Casper College
+About Atlantic Cape Community College